 - Where is DLP? – The list of representative vendors in the Market Guide represents a broad range of solutions around Insider Risk.
 It is interesting to note that very few DLP solutions occupy this list given they were once deemed the solution of choice for insider threat.
 DLP will always occupy a strong presence when it comes to regulated data but does this signal the arrival of a much sought after alternative approach?
 2021 will tell.

-Read the full Market Guide for Insider Risk Solutions to get more insights.
+Read the full Gartner Market Guide for Insider Risk Solutions

 Gartner Market Guide for Insider Risk Management Solutions, Jonathan Care, Brent Predovich, Paul Furtado, 29th December 2020.